AntonSkrub/GoGit-Integration/docs/developer-documentation.md

 The function is expected to never cause an error.

 ---
-#### **printConfigExplanation()** function

-The `printConfigExplanation()` function is executed when the "-confighelp" flag is passed in the CLI on startup.
-It displays the list of cluster configuration parameters with a short description to each one and then leads to the immediate end of the program

-*Input values:*

-There are no input parameters for this function.

-*Return values:*

-There are no return values in this function

-*Error handling:*

-The function is expected to never cause an error.

----
----
 ### config

 The `config` package defines the configuration structure and provides methods to initialize, load and handle the configuration.